thamarnan/teslamate-multiple-accounts/README.md

 ![Test Image 1](dashboard.png)

+Note: New Version already supported for multiple car in the same accounts.
+This approach only useful for different token

 Quick and Dirty Version for two accounts / instances of teslamate on same docker host.

 Just use `docker-compose up -d` from `docker-compose.yml` if you start scratch.